 The image operator rooms are where TSA workers will screen a full body scan.
 This is to check if someone has anything suspicious on their person.
 One TSA agent opened up about how he gets to see what people look like without their clothes on.

-Since images wouldn’t be stored, it meant officers could use it for whatever they wanted.
-The room could be used for secret, and somewhat illicit meetings between coworkers, or to stand and watch what people look like beneath their clothing.
+The images can’t be stored, but the room could be used for secret, somewhat illicit meetings between co-workers, where they could stand and watch what people look like beneath their clothing.

 Initiating the pat-down